 In this class we’ll talk about helpful tips in preparing and using your pre-cuts.
 And just in case you’re someone who loves to collect those pretty bundles of pre-cut goodness, I’ll hopefully also give you some inspiration (and the courage) to break them open and make something fun with them!

 Now that the class is available, I thought I would give you a peek at some of the quilts available in the class.
 There are 7 different quilts demonstrated in the 6 online lessons.
-Four of them are new and exclusive only to this class!
+These are some of my favorite quilt patterns.
 As I prepared this class, I really wanted to create something that provided a lot of value for your money.
-In addition to the video demo’s of each pattern, there are printable patterns with measurements for additional sizes and variations.
+In addition to the video demo’s of each pattern, there are printable patterns with measurements for additional sizes and variations for these quick quilts with precuts.

 Crosshatched and Double-Crosshatched comes in multiple variations with pattern requirements for multiple sizes from Crib to Twin.
 These have been so fun to make over the past few months.
 I’ll share a little more about them individually over the next few weeks so that you can see the quilting, fabrics, etc.